Esri/arcgis-runtime-samples-macos/arcgis-runtime-samples-macos/Layers/Show labels on layers/README.md

-# Show labels on layer
+# Show labels on layers

-This sample demonstrates how to show labels on a feature layer.
+This sample demonstrates how to show labels on feature layers.

 ![](image1.png)